SE-adm/Book/README.md

 * [Learning Python Networking.](https://t.me/S_E_Book/794) - Starting with a walk through of today's major networking protocols, through this book, you'll learn how to employ Python for network programming, how to request and retrieve web resources, and how to extract data in major formats over the web.
 You will utilize Python for emailing using different protocols, and you'll interact with remote systems and IP and DNS networking.
 You will cover the connection of networking devices and configuration using Python 3.7, along with cloud-based network management tasks using Python.
 * [Python Crash Course: A Hands-On, Project-Based Introduction to Programming.](https://t.me/S_E_Book/1113) - In the first half of the book, you'll learn about basic programming concepts, such as lists, dictionaries, classes, and loops, and practice writing clean and readable code with exercises for each topic.
 You'll also learn how to make your programs interactive and how to test your code safely before adding it to a project.
 In the second half of the book, you'll put your new knowledge into practice with three substantial projects: a Space Invaders-inspired arcade game, data visualizations with Python's super-handy libraries, and a simple web app you can deploy online.
 * [Python System Administration.](https://t.me/S_E_Book/1013) - In this book, you will find several projects in the categories of network administration, web server administration, and monitoring and database management.
 In each project, we will define the problem, design the solution, and go through the more interesting implementation steps.This book explains and shows how to apply Python scripting in practice.
 Unlike the majority of the Python books, it will show you how to approach and resolve real-world issues that most system administrators will come across in their careers.Each project is accompanied with the source code of a fully working prototype, which you’ll be able to use immediately or adapt to your requirements and environment.
+* [Expert Python Programming.](https://t.me/S_E_Book/1170) - The book will start by taking you through the new features in Python 3.7.
+You'll then learn the advanced components of Python syntax, in addition to understanding how to apply concepts of various programming paradigms, including object-oriented programming, functional programming, and event-driven programming.
+* [Microservices Security in Action.](https://t.me/S_E_Book/1184) - Microservices Security in Action teaches you how to address microservices-specific security challenges throughout the system.
+This practical guide includes plentiful hands-on exercises using industry-leading open-source tools and examples using Java and Spring Boot.
+* [List of Free Python Resources.](https://t.me/S_E_Book/1233) - Python is considered as a beginner-friendly programming language and its community provides many free resources for beginners and more advanced users.
+Our team had gathered the most helpful free materials about Python.
+Below you will find the whole list.
+If we missed something, that you would like to recommend leave a comment!
+We will update our list!
+* [Learning Python Networking.](https://t.me/S_E_Book/1258) - As the book progresses, socket programming will be covered, followed by how to design servers, and the pros and cons of multithreaded and event-driven architectures.
+You'll develop practical clientside applications, including web API clients, email clients, SSH, and FTP.
+These applications will also be implemented through existing web application frameworks.

 ## Arduino RU
 Книги, видео, полезный материал на тему Arduino. На Русском языке.